 Region 10 has incorporated an EMS at its office in Seattle, Washington, and laboratory facility in Manchester, Washington.
 We promote EMS as a tool for industry to improve its environmental performance and address environmental impacts that are not regulated.

 Manchester Laboratory: Owned and operated by EPA, the Lab houses a work force of 75 people working for EPA and WDOE.
 Their EMS Program has produced numerous environmental achievements including reducing energy needs by 12%, diverting waste by 75%, increasing recycling by 60% and reducing water consumption by over 50%.
 Waste diversion efforts led to the only Agency nomination for the 2008 White House Closing the Circle Award.
 In the last 5 years, over 77 tons of paper, plastics and glass have been recycled.
 Innovative method modifications for water extraction samples have resulted in a 90% per analysis reduction in use of Methylene Chloride, a known carcinogen.
 Efforts to decrease toxic chemical usage continue with staff focusing on Hexane and Nitric Acid.

 EMS Self-Declaration: Region 10 has declared itself in compliance with Executive Order 13148 that requires each federal government agency to implement an EMS at all appropriate agency facilities by December 31, 2005.
-Read Region 10's EMS Self Declaration (PDF) (1 pp. 233K)(Read about PDF).
+Read Region 10's EMS Self Declaration (PDF) (1 pg, 233K, About PDF).

-If you have questions, please contact Eddie Johnson (firstname.lastname@example.org), EMS Coordinator for the Region 10 Seattle EMS or Stephanie Bailey (email@example.com) for the Manchester Laboratory.
+Questions?
+Contact Melanie Wood (email@example.com), EMS Coordinator for the Region 10 Seattle EMS, or Stephanie Bailey (firstname.lastname@example.org) for the Manchester Laboratory.